rsimon/peripleo-fitzwilliam/README.md

-# peripleo-fitzwilliam
+# Peripleo / Fitzwilliam

-An implementation of Peripleo with data from the Fitzwilliam Museum Cambridge
+An implementation of Peripleo with collections data from the Fitzwilliam Museum